simon-newbold/simon-newbold.github.io/index.md

 - 🕕 My Teams and Outlook Notifications automatically disable during my non-working hours.
 You are free to message me anytime that works for you, I commit to responding within working hours.

 ## 🧠 Neurodiversity & Me
-As someone with ADHD, my brain likes to take the scenic route sometimes — full of curiosity, energy, and occasional tangents.
+As someone with ADHD, my brain likes to take the scenic route sometimes; full of curiosity, energy, and occasional tangents.
 It’s part of what makes me a creative problem-solver and a relentless optimiser.
 I’ve learned how to work with it, not against it:
 - I thrive with structure, clear goals, and visual thinking.
 - I’m great at spotting patterns and connecting dots others might miss.
 - I sometimes need to manage distractions, so I use tools and routines that help me stay focused.
 - If I seem to be fidgeting or doing something else in meetings I am either taking notes 📝 or keeping myself focused.

-If you notice me hyper-fixating on a problem or bouncing between ideas — that’s just my brain doing its thing.
+If you notice me hyper-fixating on a problem or bouncing between ideas; that’s just my brain doing its thing.
 I welcome open conversations about how we can collaborate best.

 ## 🧩 What I Do
 My role is all about helping to build a framework for data migration and archiving.
 I design and build data platforms that scale, support data governance, and help teams unlock the value of their data.